-Part II of the Self Study: Reflection, Recommendations, and Issues for Future Discussion asks the School to reflect on the findings of Part I, make recommendations for itself that are action-oriented, and identify issues for further discussion that will extend important conversations generated by the Self Study.
+Part II of the Self Study - Reflection, Recommendations, and Issues for Future Discussion - asks the School to reflect on the findings of Part I, make recommendations for itself that are action-oriented, and identify issues for further discussion that will extend important conversations generated by the Self Study.

-IMPORTANT NOTE: CAIS now uses the Google platform to assist with the accreditation process.
-The school will be provided with all of the essential materials (Self-Study Manual and Template, etc.) in a Google folder.
+CAIS now uses the Google platform to assist with the accreditation process.
+The School will be provided with all of the essential materials in a Google folder.
 Similarly, CAIS will share with the Visiting Team the template for the report and other necessary documents.
 All written documents and communication will be shared electronically.